 (A) Notice by posted sign.
-The developer or applicant for any project that requires a public hearing before a board, commission, or City Council shall be responsible for posting a physical sign in a conspicuous place on the property upon which action is pending.
+The developer or applicant for any project that requires a public hearing before a board or commission shall be responsible for posting a physical sign in a conspicuous place on the property upon which action is pending.
 Such notice shall be not less than 18 inches in height and 24 inches in width with a white background and black letters not less than one and one-half inches in height.
 Such posted notice shall be so placed upon the premises - not in the public right-of-way - that is easily visible from the street and shall be so posted at least seven days before the date of the public hearing and shall remain until at least one day after the hearing.
 It is unlawful for any person to remove, mutilate, destroy or change such posted notice prior to the hearing.

 (B) Planning and Zoning Commission.